DEFINITIV: Definitiv Group Pty Ltd (ACN 147 808 026)

 (o) the use of the expressions “includes” or “for example” or similar expressions do not limit or restrict what else is included.

 i. $10.00 per unique paid employee; per calendar month, per entity.

 ii.
-Minimum licence price is $500.00 per calendar month when under 50 licences
+Minimum license price is $500.00 per calendar month when under 50 licenses

 (b) Definitiv – Compliance Module